 - 2. Places will then be offered in the following order, using the criteria below: - a.
 A brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, step-brothers or sisters and foster brothers and sisters. - b.
 Children of Staff: priority will next be given to children of staff at the school, in either of the following circumstances: - The member of staff has been employed at the school for 2 or more years at the time at which the application for admission to the school is made, or - The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - c.
-Nearness of children's homes to school we use the distance between the child's permanent home address and the school, measured in a straight line using National Land and Property Gazetteer (NLPG) address point data.
-Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by National Land and Property Gazetteer (NLPG).
+Nearness of children's homes to school we use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.